 Sorry if this is a bunch of minutia.
 I often wonder if I would want to hear about how someone has a faulty garbage disposal and spent the day fixing it.
 Probably not, but fixing things is such a constant cruising, it just becomes an integral part of life out here.

-We had a fantastic trip down from Zihuatanejo, sea turtles, dolphins and calm seas, it couldn't have been easier.
+We had a fantastic trip down from Zihuatanejo; sea turtles, dolphins and calm seas, it couldn't have been easier.
 As we closed the coast we started seeing deserted white sand beaches and beautiful little bays.
 We dropped the hook after three nights at sea in such a bay and crawled into our bunks excited for an uninterrupted night of sleep.
 Morning brought a fresh enthusiasm for exploration from the whole crew and we packed up and readied the dinghy to go ashore.
 The steep beach was covered with sea turtle tracks leading up to multiple depressions in the sand.
 The depressions had baby turtle tracks crisscrossing them, egg casings and even a few baby turtle shells from unlucky immature turtles.
 Later we found an adult sea turtle skeleton, including a complete skull.
+The biologist in me wanted to take the skull, but the Mom in me decided not to set a precident for bringing partially decomposed animals aboard our boat.
+Oh, and it's probably illegal as hell!

 Later Zander and Mike went diving and brought back stories of colorful coral and the best reef they have seen, thus far, in Mexico.
 Zander is pretty proficient with the diving gear and I have a feeling I will be schooled in everything I'm doing incorrectly next time I decide to dive.

 We are hoping to sail all the way to El Salvador on this leg.
 There are a few places to tuck in if we need to, but we would like to make it the full 500 miles.
-We would then rest in El Salvador for a few days and wait for the weather to cooperate and let us into Coast Rica.
+We would then rest in El Salvador for a few days and wait for the weather to cooperate for the leg to Coast Rica.
 Northern Costa Rica has some knarly winds as well that we will have to wait for.
 Porters Birthday is February 23 and he is really hoping for a zip lining experience on his birthday.
 Not sure we will make it, but we will try.
 We will keep the spot on and update our position daily.

 |Swim call somewhere off the coast of Guatamala|